funnyzak/reqtap/README-EN.md

 - Watch incoming requests in real-time via WebSocket streaming
 - Filter/search by HTTP method, path, query, headers, or origin IP
 - Inspect full request details (headers + body) in a modal panel
-- Export the current view as JSON or CSV with a single click
+- Export the current view as JSON, CSV, or plain text with a single click
+- (Admins only) Copy/download the full request payload, copy/download the default response payload, and grab a ready-to-run cURL command for any request

 APIs powering the dashboard live under the configurable `web.admin_path` (defaults to `/api`):